virgo-agent-toolkit/rackspace-monitoring.js/README.md

     $ cd rackspace-monitoring.js
     $ npm install

-Copy the example config file, and replace the example credentials (username and API key) with your own.
+Copy the example config file (config.json.example), and replace the example credentials (account, username and API key) with your own.
 To obtain your API key, log into your cloud account and go to your account settings.

-    $ cp config.js.example config.js
+    $ cp config.json.example config.json
-    $ vi config.js
+    $ vi config.json

 Running Virgo.js Example
 ========================